searchspring/snap/packages/snap-preact-components/src/components/Molecules/Select/readme.md

 ```

 ### hideSelection
-The `hideSelection` prop will prevent the current selection from rendering in the dropdown button.
+The `hideSelection` prop will prevent the current selection from rendering in the dropdown button (non-native only).
 ```jsx
 <Select options={controller.store.sorting.options} label={'Sort By'} separator={': '} hideSelection={true} />
 ```

 ### hideIcon
-The `hideIcon` prop will prevent the icon froom rendering in the dropdown button.
+The `hideIcon` prop will prevent the icon froom rendering in the dropdown button (non-native only).
 ```jsx
 <Select options={controller.store.sorting.options} label={'Sort By'} separator={': '} hideIcon={true} />
 ```